jh1993/UnderusedOptions/README.txt

 Inferno Engines:
 - Level increased to 7, but the effect is now fully retroactive, automatically applying to all newly summoned metallic minions and minions that become metallic.

+Lightning Warp:
+- Now inflicts a Warp Lightning debuff on affected enemies, then deals damage to all enemies with Warp Lightning.
+This means that if Lightning Warp is triggered more than once in a turn, the initially affected enemies will be damaged every time the skill triggers, no matter where they're teleported to.
+- Teleport range now scales with range bonuses.
+- Damage now occurs even if the target is not teleported.